Yale-BIM/f21-assignments/assignment-3/ExtraQuestions-CPSC559.md

     **e.** Run your process_images.py script on the new images.npz file.
 Include in your report a screenshot of the depth and grayscale images shown by your script when it loads the images.npz file.
 Also report the estimated depths for the object (with the grayscale image only, and using the depth image).

+**Once you get to the end of the assignment, remember to commit your code, push to GitLab, and indicate in your assignment report the commit SHA for the final version of the code that you wish to be evaluated on.**